Your cart is empty

 Key Features & Benefits Of Gillyflower Plant Sapling

-• That Scent, though: Spicy, sweet, and way fancier than any candle you’ve ever bought.
-You’ll end up sniffing it like a weirdo, no shame.
+- That Scent, though: Spicy, sweet, and way fancier than any candle you’ve ever bought.
+You’ll love its rich fragrance, making it one of the most popular fragrant winter flowering plants in India.
 Fragrant flowering plants like the Matthiola flower plant are hard to beat.

 How to Care for Your Stock Matthiola Incana Sapling?

-Caring for your Matthiola flower sapling is easy peasy:
+Caring for your Matthiola flower sapling is easy :

 Pruning and mulching: Snip off early buds for bushier growth (yeah, tough love works).
 Mulch keeps the roots toasty.